-	- 2014 saw release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Dubai, Malaysia, Singapore and Europe (UK, Norway, Germany and Sweden).
+- 2014 saw release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Middle East, South East Asia and across Europe.

 - Qi-Rattan’s released their third album 2016 ‘Asees – Blessing’, an album in dedication to the divine feminine energy which reached No.2 in the iTunes World Music Charts.

 - Qi-Rattan are currently working on the release of their fourth album, delivering a series of exclusive wellbeing retreats and working on various projects in relation to wellbeing and health.